 Revenue is a vital element in assessing a company's financial performance.
-Revenue refers to the inflow of economic benefits received by a company in its primary activities, which, in this case, is the cash flow obtained from operations that produce goods or services.
-Operational revenue reflects a company's success in running its core business and is an important factor in evaluating its profitability (Tineka, Amborowati, & Noriska, 2024).
-Revenue from the sale of goods or services directly affects the performance and sustainability of a company and serves as the basis for calculating profit and company growth.
-Therefore, companies with stable and increasing operational revenues have a larger potential for growth in the future (Ahmad & Sasongko, 2024).
+Revenue refers to the inflow of economic benefits received by a company in its primary activities, which, in this case, is the cash flow obtained from operations that produce goods or services sold.
+Operational revenue reflects the company's success in running its core business and is an important factor in evaluating the company's profitability (Tineka, Amborowati, & Noriska, 2024).
+Revenue from the sale of goods or services directly affects the performance and sustainability of the company, as well as serves as the basis for calculating profit and company growth.
+Therefore, companies with stable and increasing operational revenue have a larger potential for growth in the future (Ahmad & Sasongko, 2024).

-In addition to operational revenue, non-operational revenue is important for understanding a company's income sources.
-Although non-operational revenue does not come from primary activities, it still affects the company's total revenue.
-Examples of non-operational revenue include interest income from investments, rental income, and profits from the sale of unused fixed assets.
-Although this type of revenue is more temporary and non-recurring, it often significantly contributes to company profits, especially when operational revenue declines.
-Non-operational revenue is often considered additional income that helps balance the company's cash flow, but it should be monitored carefully to avoid the company becoming too reliant on unsustainable sources of income.
+In addition to operational revenue, non-operational revenue is also important for understanding a company's income sources.
+Although non-operational revenue does not come from primary activities, it still impacts the company's total revenue.
+Examples of non-operational revenue include interest income from investments, rental income, or profits from the sale of unused fixed assets.
+Although this type of revenue is more temporary and non-recurring, it often provides a significant contribution to company profits, especially when operational revenue declines.
+Non-operational revenue is often considered additional income that helps balance the company's cash flow, but it should be watched carefully to avoid the company becoming too reliant on unsustainable sources of income.